Dehumidifier questions: what do dehumidifiers do?

-Maintaining balanced humidity in the home is a challenge – dehumidifiers help to remove excessive moisture to keep your indoor living areas comfortable and healthy.
+Maintaining balanced humidity in the home is a challenge – dehumidifiers help to remove excess moisture to keep your indoor living areas comfortable and healthy.
 One of the most frequent dehumidifier questions we hear is, “What do dehumidifiers help with?”
 Below, learn exactly how a dehumidifier helps improve comfort in so many ways.

-Dehumidifier questions are common, because many homeowners aren’t aware of just how they function or why they are needed.
+Dehumidifier questions are common because many homeowners aren’t aware of just how they function or why they are needed.
 Dehumidifiers draw excess moisture from the air, creating balanced humidity indoors between 30 and 50 percent.
 Here are some of the key benefits dehumidifiers help to create.

 - Dehumidifiers eliminate the humid environment where allergens thrive.
 In humid environments, triggers such as mold, dust mites, and mildew can exist at higher concentrations, especially when limited ventilation is an issue – this is common in bathrooms and kitchens where moisture can collect and is not always vented.
 Allergens that thrive due to humidity cause congestion, watery and itchy eyes, difficulty breathing, sneezing, and skin irritation.
 With a dehumidifier’s help, moisture is controlled, and thus allergens are drastically reduced.